elephantscale/es-training-new/course-outlines/ghidra.md

 ## Course outline

-* Brief introduction to security and malware
+* Introduction to security and malware

 * Getting Started with Ghidra
   * The history of Ghidra